alexsmartman/default-app/README.md

 ### `yarn deploy`

-Deploy the app for production on [https://{yourUserNameOnGithub}.github.io/default-app](https://alexsmartman.github.io/default-app)
+Builds and deploys the app for production on [https://{yourUserNameOnGithub}.github.io/default-app](https://alexsmartman.github.io/default-app)